Making Sense of the Support at Home Program in Aged Care

 Under Support at Home, clients assessed and approved for a package after 24/09/2025 will need to contribute to services such as personal care, gardening, cleaning, and transport – depending on their assessed income.

-Transparency is Now Non-Negotiable
+Transparency is now non-negotiable

 One of the clearest messages in the reform is transparency.
 Providers need to clearly show how client funds are being used, how pricing is set, and how services align with the program rules.

-Why the Right Software Makes All the Difference in Aged Care
+Why the right Software makes all the difference in Aged Care

-Modern aged care software helps providers:
+Smart aged care software helps providers:

-• Track client budgets in real time
+• Track client budgets in real time – including calculating client contributions

-• Manage detailed service lists and claims
+• Manage detailed service lists and claims, so your claim to Services Australia gets paid

-• Generate clear, compliant service agreements
+• Generate clear, compliant service agreements and client statements

 • Support flexible and self-managed aged care arrangements